Es ist ein Fehler aufgetreten

 2. If the Customer does not send us the requested documents until the deadline, after we have requested the transfer thereof from him setting a deadline of two weeks, he is obliged to pay a contractual penalty to us.
 The amount of the contractual penalty is the amount in euros that is equal to the VAT being cancelled on the delivery, if this would arise.
 We reserve to claim further damages.
 The contractual penalty is credited against a damage as a result of any additionally demanded VAT by official authorities.

-IX.
-Applicable Law, Place of Jurisdiction
+X. Applicable Law, Place of Jurisdiction

 1. For these GTCS and all legal relationships between us and the Customer, the law of the Federal Republic of Germany shall apply, excluding international and supranational (contract) law, particularly the UN Convention on Contracts for the International Sale of Goods.
-The preconditions and effects of the retention of title pursuant to Section X shall be subject to the laws of the respective location where the merchandise is stored, insofar as the choice of law agreed on in favour of German law is inadmissible or invalid.
+The preconditions and effects of the retention of title pursuant to Section VIII shall be subject to the laws of the respective location where the merchandise is stored, insofar as the choice of law agreed on in favour of German law is inadmissible or invalid.

 2. If the Customer is a merchant, legal person under public law or a separate estate under public law, the place of jurisdiction shall be our registered office; however, we also have the right to sue the Customer at another location or at any other permissible place of jurisdiction in individual cases.